Excerpt from the Introduction

-I need to lay out the bits I remember from my family’s story, to try to stitch together the snippets of fabric, to explain why our family’s quilt is patched with faded swastikas slapped here and there.
-When I was a child growing up in Canada, I didn’t know what to call Mr. Hitler’s rotten fascist ideas as they popped in and out of my young world like maggots, mostly out of my German father’s mouth.
-I’m not calling him “Mr.” as a sign of high regard, that’s for sure.
+I need to lay out the bits I remember from my family’s story, to stitch together the snippets of fabric, to explain why our family’s quilt is patched with faded swastikas.
+When I was a child growing up in Canada, I didn’t know what to call Adolph Hitler’s rotten fascist ideas as they wriggled in and out of my young world like maggots, borne as they were mostly from my German father’s mouth.

-Much of what I’m writing about happened more than fifty years ago, so it’s filtered through the ragged memory of my adult self.
+Much of what I’m writing about happened more than fifty years ago, so it’s been filtered through the ragged memory of my adult self.
 My sister Marianne, who is two years older, would tell a different version.
-Her quilt would surely leave out the hated symbol; that much I know.
-She says she has chosen to remember only the good things about being raised a hyphenated German-Canadian, even though Mr. Hitler bounced all around us growing up in Canada.
-It is much easier to close the door on the unsavoury bits, I can see that.
+Her quilt would leave out the hated swastika, that much I know.
+She says she has chosen to remember only the good things about being raised a hyphenated German-Canadian, even though Hitler's ghost hovered all around us when we were young.
+It is much easier to hide the unsavoury bits, I suppose.
+I can see that.
 My sister just wants to be proud of her German heritage.

-But the smelly patches are woven into our story.
-As I got older and the parts no one can be proud of came into sharp focus, I needed to make sense of them so I could reclaim who I am, who I have become.
-I cannot just shake off the part about Mr. Hitler like something nasty you scrape off your shoe with a stick.
-As I reach back to discover where my family came from, I refuse to do this scraping, forgetting, leaving out.
+But the ugly patches—the ones no one can be proud of—these are woven into our story.
+They remain real.
+And I needed to make sense of them so I could reclaim my identity as a German-Canadian, the person I have become.
+I can't just shake off the part about Hitler like something nasty you scrape off your shoe with a stick.
+As I reach back to discover where my family came from, I refuse to do this hiding, forgetting, leaving out.
 Amnesia is too convenient.
-All these years later, I feel compelled to come to grips with how the dictator landed a role smack dab on the stage of our tale.
+So it is all these years later, I feel compelled to come to grips with how the fascist dictator landed a leading role on the stage of our tale.

-Most pieces of my story have disappeared into the sinking sand of the past.
+Most pieces of my story have disappeared into the sinking sands of the past.
 All I have left are scraps and glimpses.
 Imagined scenes drawn from history books.
 The people who knew our whole story, my German parents, are long gone.
-They have taken all their experiences of living through the years of fascism and war into their graves.
+They have taken to their graves all their experiences of living through the years of fascism and war.

+But some memories remain.
 Here’s one of the first bits I can home in on.
-In early October 1957, just when the Atlantic starts to roil like a bucking bronco, my father Heinrich, my mother Hildegard and my sister and I scrambled aboard the Arosa Kulm at Bremerhaven, Germany.
+In early October 1957, twelve years after the Second World War ended and just when the Atlantic starts to roil and churn, my father Heinrich, my mother Hildegard, and my sister and I scrambled aboard the Arosa Kulm at Bremerhaven, Germany.
 My mother always called the ship we crossed over to Canada on “the old tub.”
-I guess she was right because I found out years later when visiting Pier 21 in Halifax, Nova Scotia, where most immigrants landed, that it was a converted First World War American troop carrier.
-The old tub was mothballed only two years after we stepped ashore, but not before it had hauled a tsunami of immigrants including us across the ocean to start new lives.
+I guess she was right because I found out years later when visiting the museum at Pier 21 in Halifax (where most immigrants landed), that the Arosa Kulm was a converted First World War American troop carrier.
+The old tub was decommissioned only two years after we stepped ashore, but not before it had hauled a tsunami of immigrants, including us, across the ocean to start new lives.

-The crossing was two months shy of my fourth birthday, so I do not have clear memories of our actual departure.
-I don’t recall picking my way up a shaky metal ramp, clinging to the ship’s railing, seagulls shrieking overhead against a dull sky, fall dampness squeezing under my collar as the upturned faces and waving hands of my kin faded into specks and then vanished, the old country and my history along with them.
+The crossing was two months shy of my fourth birthday.
+I don't have sharp memories of picking my way up a shaky metal ramp, clinging to the ship’s railing, seagulls shrieking overhead against a dull sky, fall dampness squeezing under my collar as the upturned faces and waving hands of my kin faded into specks and then vanished, the old country and my history along with them.

-I can’t say for sure, but it’s possible my mother, dressed in a fashionable warm tweed suit with wide lapels, blubbered into a white linen handkerchief embroidered with tiny lilacs and dabbed at tears while waving farewell to my Oma and Opa and her favourite uncle.
-Perhaps my mother directed my five-year-old sister and me to wave through the ship’s railing to our relatives dotted on the shore below, Marianne clutching a doll with blond hair under one arm.
+It's possible my mother, dressed in a fashionable warm tweed suit with wide lapels, blubbered into a white linen handkerchief and dabbed at tears while waving farewell to my Oma and Opa and her favourite uncle.
+Perhaps she directed my five-year-old sister and me to wave through the ship’s railing to our relatives dotted on the shore below.

-Or maybe it was pelting icy rain the day we sailed and we were herded below deck into our stuffy sardine-can cabin with two wooden bunk beds after a quick wave to my relations.
-We spent the next eight days churning across the angry Atlantic, elbow to elbow with a boatload of other Germans looking to shake off the war and start over in the land that promised milk and honey.
+Soon we were herded below deck into our stuffy sardine-can cabin with two wooden bunk beds.
+We spent the next eight days churning across the angry Atlantic, elbow to elbow with a boatload of other Germans anxious to escape the horrors and devastation of war-torn Europe, to start over in the land that promised milk and honey.

-In one black-and-white photo snapped on the voyage the only day the sea was calm and we could venture out on deck, my father is holding me firmly by a shoulder, my small, round face scrunched into a scowl.
-Nerves frayed, he had just slapped me with his broad hand after I dashed toward the ship’s railing, drawn by the swooshing wake.
+There's a black-and-white photo of us on the crossing, taken the only day the sea was calm enough for us to venture out on deck.
+My father is holding me by a shoulder, and my small, round face is scrunched into a scowl.
+His nerves are frayed and he has just slapped me with his broad hand after I dashed toward the ship’s railing, drawn by the swooshing wake.

-My father did not have a strong stomach, so mid-Atlantic he left half his guts in a bucket.
-The rest of us weren’t as seasick.
-I faintly recall the sound of him retching from his narrow lower bunk, the stench emanating from the tin pail.
+My father did not have a strong stomach, so I faintly recall the sound of him retching into a bucket from his narrow lower bunk.
+Me recoiling from the the stench wafting from the tin pail.

-All our worldly belongings—dark blue enamel pots and pans, fluffy eiderdown comforters, a sturdy set of Solingen cutlery, a rectangular red tin box brimming with black-and-white photos, a blonde wooden shaving box—were crammed into two large rough-hewn wooden trunks my father had cobbled together where we lived in upstairs rooms in my Oma and Opa Orf’s house.
+All our worldly belongings—dark blue enamel pots and pans, puffy eiderdown comforters, a set of sturdy Solingen cutlery, a rectangular red tin box filled with black-and-white photos, a blond wooden shaving box—were crammed into two large rough-hewn wooden trunks my father cobbled together at my Oma and Opa's house, where we lived in cramped upstairs rooms.